jonahbeckford/dk/docs/SPECIFICATION.md

 If the simplified `-f :file` expression is used, the file will be named `a.dat.

-### Anonymous Executable Files: `-f :exe`
+### Anonymous Executable Files: `-f :exe:BASENAME`

 Place the object or asset in an anonymous executable file and return the file path.

-The file will be named `a.exe` so it can run on Windows, have its executable bit enabled on Unix platforms, and placed in a directory with no other files.
+The executable will be named `BASENAME`, have its executable bit enabled on Unix platforms, and be placed in a directory with no other files.
+Conventionally `BASENAME` includes an `.exe` extension so it can run on Windows, but `.exe` is not required.

+If the simplified `-f :exe` expression is used, the file will be named `a.exe`.

 ### Anonymous Directories: `-d :`